ghoshanupam04/Amazon/README.md

 # Amazon
-This is a clone of Amazon Website
+This is a clone of Amazon Website.
 <br>
 -Thanku